Read This First

 1. Relationships of Impossibility Types: This table highlights the nested nature of logical, metaphysical, and physical impossibility while acknowledging the contextual nuances of epistemic, nomological, and practical impossibility.

-2. Types of Impossibility: Here is a table that organizes the different types of impossibility and specifies their relationships.
+2. Types of Impossibility: A table that organizes the different types of impossibility and specifies their relationships.

 3. Central distinction: A Taxonomy of Impossibilities helps separate what otherwise becomes compressed inside A Taxonomy of Impossibilities.